MEMBERSHIP AND SANCTION SHOW REQUIREMENTS

 SENIOR CLASS: A Senior horse is defined as an aged horse no longer eligible for the Junior division.
 Horses in this age group will be exhibited one handed in the bridle. (shanked curb bit) Junior horses may be shown in the Senior class but must adhere to Senior class requirements, provided it is not a combined class.
 In the event the Junior and Senior class is combined, a Junior horse may be shown two handed in a two handed bridle, such as a ring snaffle or a hackamore.
 There will be a penalty for showing any horse two handed in a shanked bit.
 There will be a five (5) point penalty per judge per violation of showing the horse two handed at any time during the judging.
-Rules to enter this class are: 1) the RHAA member has to own the horse being shown for at least one year as indicated by the Date Transfer Recorded on the competition license; and/or; ; ; 2) the RHAA member must be a fulltime employee of the owner of the horse prior to competing in this event; and 3) the horse must have a valid competition license.
+Rules to enter this class are: 1) the RHAA member has to own the horse being shown for at least six months as indicated by the Date Transfer Recorded on the competition license; and/or; ; ; 2) the RHAA member must be a fulltime employee of the owner of the horse prior to competing in this event; and 3) the horse must have a valid competition license.
 If rider is not a current RHAA member, the rider may compete under a day permit.
 The rein rule applies unless showing a junior horse.

 QUALIFYING CLASS SIZE